In the Blog

 Another testament to this story is analyzing why it struck a nerve.
 A nameless faceless testimony that speaks out about rape is.
 Some people online have been wondering why this was the final straw, when it has been clearly established that this is hardly the first time Daniel Tosh has joked about rape.
 “When he was attacking the queers, no one cared.
 When he was attacking black people, Latin@s, Asians, Arabs, etc, no one cared,” says tumblr user Blackridinnhood.

 This is not only an occasion for us to think critically about how to respond to these kinds of situations, but to look at why we do it, when we do it.

 At the end of the day, this is not just about one person making one rape joke that one person “didn’t get.”
 It’s about how often these conversations are derailed and how often rape culture is reinforced.
 Jessica Skolnik summarizes it best:

 You wonder why rape survivors don’t come forward?
 Maybe one of the big reasons is that we’re constantly bombarded with institutional & cultural messages about how little what we have to say about what happened to us matters (but people making jokes about and otherwise profiting off of our trauma while simultaneously belittling it get national media platforms).

 I invite you to take this opportunity to look into rape culture, if it’s your first time hearing the term.
 Examine your attitudes towards this kind of humour.
 Help dismantle rape culture by speaking out in whatever way you can, whether it’s venting to friends about this or having online discussions and debates with strangers.
 It’s high time to rethink how we react to people who publicly state that rape jokes aren’t funny.
+Recommended Reading: